List of special elections in the Philippines

 This is a list of special elections in the Philippines.
 The Philippines holds two types of special elections: those that were supposed to be held on election day but were delayed, and those held after an office has become vacant.
-This article describes the second type, which is also known outside the Philippines and the United States as "by-elections".
-This includes special elections to Congress and its predecessors: the Philippine Legislature, National Assembly of the Philippines, Commonwealth Congress and the Batasang Pambansa, to local legislatures and executive offices, if applicable.
+This article describes both types, with the ones arising from vacancies are also known outside the Philippines and the United States as "by-elections".
+This includes special elections to Congress and its predecessors—the Philippine Legislature, the National Assembly of the Philippines, the Commonwealth Congress, and the Batasang Pambansa—as well as to local legislatures and executive offices, if applicable.

 Most special elections are for vacancies in Congress.
+The last special election of any sort was held in Cavite's 7th congressional district on February 25, 2023, to elect the successor of Jesus Crispin Remulla, who vacated his post to become Secretary of Justice.

-Scheduling
+This also discusses elections due to delays, and had been more frequent before automation.